2rf/winGetDebloated/README.md

 Winget is like the Microsoft Store, you can install and uninstall packages but its in your command line.

-## Installation
+## Usage
-Winget is preinstalled on Windows 11 and above.
-If you are on Windows 10 install winget [here](https://www.microsoft.com/p/app-installer/9nblggh4nns1)
+**Note:** If you are on Windows 10 you must update or install winget [here](https://www.microsoft.com/p/app-installer/9nblggh4nns1)

-The installation is super simple.
-Just copy and paste this command into a normal command prompt:
+Just copy and paste this command into a command prompt with Administrator rights:

-    powershell iwr https://raw.githubusercontent.com/2rf/winGetDebloated/main/wingetdebloated.bat -o wingetdebloated.bat
+    powershell iwr https://raw.githubusercontent.com/2rf/winGetDebloated/main/wingetdebloated.bat -o wingetdebloated.bat && wingetdebloated.bat

-### Run with:

-    wingetdebloated.bat

 ### Remove:
 If wingetdebloated is no longer needed remove it with: